|

 ABRACADABRA:

-and fastened it around their necks.
-Thus worn, the individual was
+parchment and fastened it around their necks.
+Thus worn, the

 ABRACADABRA